General

 Arbitration

 If the RD declares you in violation of a rule, you are welcome to request arbitration.
 We will do our best to honor your request, unless the alleged infraction was blatant and egregious.
-(Prime example: multiple aid station volunteers saw you cut a switchback.)
-We will ask a fellow RD to stand as arbitrator.

 Runners are accountable for their pacers and crew

 If a pacer or crew breaks a rule, their runner will be held accountable.
+If your crew, for instance, is caught speeding after already receiving a warning, we will pull you from the race to prevent further infractions.

 Rules for everyone

 • Listen to volunteers and race officials: Volunteers are there for your safety.
 Listen to them.
+If you have constructive feedback for the race — which we wholeheartedly welcome — please share it with the race director after the race.

 • Be nice: Simple enough.